FakeShell/droidian-images/README.md

  * Support group: https://t.me/DroidianLinux

 ## Bugs and workarounds
-- Encryption is broken.
-Device is not unlockable after encryption is enabled.
-* Offline charging is broken and will boot the device.
 * GPS does not work.
 * Fingerprint does not work.
 * Only one sim can be used.